Afsheen28/tech-511-cloud-linux/autoscaling/README.md

 ![alt text](image-2.png)

-* Imagine you have a running app VM, and there is no monitoring going it.
+* Imagine you have a running app VM, and there is no monitoring happening.
 This means that there is monitoring but you are just not using it.
 * CPU load gets too high and machine could crash in the worst case scenario (falls over).
 * Now a better solution could be to have the app VM instance running and having a Cloud Watch monitor that manages the CPU load.
 * Could have a dashboard, charting the CPU load, to help see if something is going over the threshold and if so, then to run/fix something manually.